bitsofcotton/NAND/README.md

 But, it would be greately appreciated if you know the methods reducing source code other than along with preparing data nor how to treat data in the codes.

 # Tips
-After strongly optimized program, any m-output n-input program can be described as O(mn\*f(L)) arithmetic calculation time, and for parallel computing, O(f(L)), which L can be O(lg(n)) if we describe m, n as a bit.
-So we only focus on simplicity itself strong.
-(However, compiletime speed is very heavy.)

-# Obscure tips
-Thus above, if the program description only needs linear to memory size phenomenon, there's also apprehension to collision of algorithms they also caused by compile alike machine learning phenomenon.
-We might avoid this by selection of the phenomenon, however, in totally, we cannot.
-So in such case, we can try to compile them with small enough parts and collection of them nor compile before each compute on same machine, but even in their case, it is obscure it is valid or not on real raw meaning.
--&gt; This isn't critical because the invariant has multiple of the calculation operand real value patterns as a one expression.
-However, if there's a glitches s.t. multiple invariants into unsplittable one dimension causes glitches on the computers.

-# Tips on optimizing
-We should use fractional type with sqrt-added field on the optimization calculation.
-Also, we need some of the large accuracy on them.
-So even we optimize 64-bit 2-term operations, we need many of the time.
-So, we need divide and conquer method for general complemented calculations.
-In C program with no memory reference, we only need 2 term optimizers, and connect the first digit matrices block accurate method, then, we get the last large matrix.
-Otherwise, if some of the 3 or more term operators hardly depends on the each of the operand, we need to optimize them as a whole.

-# Things undone.
-This repository has NO materialized implementation.
-There exists huge fields they have important materials.

-# Control directory
-We cram the scrapped delusion which all the things we want supported by computer for now into Control directory (can be different from yours).
-Some of the future, this categorize can be changed.

-# Tips
 Second of the method to reduce function code is to match same-result algorithms as only one code.
 This is especially in sort algorithms, however, to reduce such codes, we need to check by hands now.
 So we need to do them only library code as maximum compressed and functional enough ones.